KeltonMVP/rules/docs/factions/peaceful-and-mixt-faction-rules.en.md

 !!! danger "Important"
     If the member does not cease even after receiving the second sanction, they will be dismissed.<br/>
     For the cases presented above, the language used is sanctioned regardless of the language used.

+- any conflict between colleagues will be resolved in the presence of faction leadership.
+- failure to cease conflict upon intervention by a higher-ranking member will be sanctioned with <span style="color:red;">Faction Warn.</span>
+- teasing or insulting faction leadership may be sanctioned with <span style="color:red;">Faction Warn</span> or <span style="color:red;">dismissal</span> depending on severity.
+- players accepted for testing must behave decently, otherwise, they will be rejected without the right to undergo faction entry tests.

 ## 2. Deathmatch (DM) and Drive-By (DB)